This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Simple and Fast: Using basic pantry ingredients, you’ll have pancakes ready in under 15 minutes—great for busy mornings or a quick craving.
+• Simple and Fast: Using basic pantry ingredients, you’ll have a small batch of pancakes ready in under 15 minutes—great for busy mornings or a quick craving.

 • Just Enough: This recipe makes two to three pancakes, so there’s no leftover batter or towering stack—just the right amount for one or two.